canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 * Ran SQL queries over flat files
 * Ran SQL queries over Kafka streams
-* Generated and queries Parquet files
+* Generated and queried Parquet files

 Not bad considering how little command line interaction is required.
 This demonstrates just some of the flexibility of the Anssr platform.